SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/istio.md

 ## Installing the Istio App

-This page provides instructions for installing the Istio App, as well as descriptions and examples for each of the dashboards.
+This section provides instructions for installing the Istio App, as well as descriptions and examples for each of the dashboards.

 Now that you have set up metric and log collection for Istio, install the Sumo Logic App for Istio and access the pre-configured dashboards that provide visibility into your Istio environment.